Histiocytosis: Classification

 Lymphohistiocytosis is a similar immune system disease characterized by the inappropriate activation of natural killer cells, CD8+ cytotoxic T-cells, and macrophages, involving principally the liver, spleen and central nervous system and associated with severe lymphoid atrophy.

 Treatments

 Various treatments exist for histiocytosis.
 The one selected depends on the location of the disease and the patient history.
-The modalities use may include:
+The modalities used may include: